 Read more on

 Since I was a child I have been amazed at how easily people are manipulated and follow a crowd, a leader or a trend.
-When I realised I was autistic and subsequently got diagnosed at the age of 50, I noticed that this gullibility is the default setting for non-autistic persons, a result of their urge to fit in.
+When I realised I was autistic and subsequently got diagnosed at the age of 50, I noticed that this gullibility is the default setting for mainstream persons, a result of their urge to fit in.

-In a group setting, or in the presence of an authority figure, the behaviour of non-autistic people differs from their usual behaviour; the behaviour of autistic people does not.
+In a group setting, or in the presence of an authority figure, the behaviour of mainstream people differs from their usual behaviour; the behaviour of autistic people does not.
 In some cases the autistic individual may not even be aware of the existence of a group.

-If the group majority or a person in authority perceive things a certain way, non-autistic members have a strong tendency to agree with them regardless of the reality.
+If the group majority or a person in authority perceive things a certain way, mainstream members have a strong tendency to agree with them regardless of the reality.
 On autistic group members, however, their suggestions have no effect, just like they are less likely to fall for illusions or other cognitive biases such as the bandwagon or the framing effect.
 A study in 2020 also found that we tend to be incorruptible (which the researchers consider a social deficit).

 In a group setting, just as in any other situation, autistic persons tend to take statements and people at face value and remain oblivious to any hidden agendas and underlying conflicts.